On Unitary Monodromy of Second-Order Ordinary Differential Equations: Introduction

-In the present work, we work towards answering \eqref{qs:app} in the case of general second-order differential operators, by characterizing the unitary subgroups $G$ of $\op{GL}(2,\Comp)$.
+In the present work, we work towards answering \eqref{qs:app} in the case of general second-order differential operators, by characterizing the unitary subgroups $G$ of $\GL(2,\CC)$.
 We provide two sets of equivalent criteria for unitarity.
-First, in the case where the natural representation of $G$ on $\Comp^2$ is \emph{irreducible}, we show that unitarity is equivalent to a set of easily-verified trace conditions on local monodromy matrices, generalizing the result of Beukers on the Lam\'e equation and strengthening the result of Morgan and Shalen~\cite{Morgan1984} and Goldman~\cite{Goldman1988} (by reducing the number of requisite trace conditions).
-In the case where the representation is reducible, we show that $G$ is unitary if and only if it is conjugate to a subset of one of two model subgroups of $\op{GL}(2,\Comp)$.
-Second, we show that unitarity is equivalent to a criterion on the real dimension of the algebra $A$ generated by a rescaled group $G'\subset\op{SL}(2,\Comp)$: that $\dim(A)=1$ if $G\subset S^1$ is trivial, $\dim(A)=2$ if $G$ is abelian, $\dim(A)=3$ if $G$ is non-abelian but its representation on $\Comp^2$ is reducible, and $\dim(A)=4$ otherwise.
+First, in the case that the natural representation of $G$ on $\CC^2$ is \emph{irreducible}, we relate unitarity to a set of easily-verified trace conditions on monodromy matrices, directly extending previous results in this direction~\cite{Morgan1984,Goldman1988,beukers2007unitary,adachi_monodromy_2022,adachi2023unitarymonodromiesrankfuchsian}.
+For Fuchsian operators on the Riemann sphere, such as the Heun equation \eqref{eq:Heun}, our proof yields an elementary alternative to the recent work of Adachi~\cite{adachi_monodromy_2022,adachi2023unitarymonodromiesrankfuchsian}.
+Indeed, our result relies only on linear algebra at the level of monodromy generators, and is thus highly accessible to non-specialists and well-adapted to numerical experimentation (cf.~Section~\ref{sec:asymp}).
+In the case where the representation is reducible, we show that $G$ is unitary if and only if it is conjugate to a subset of one of two model subgroups of $\GL(2,\CC)$.
+Second, we show that both reducible and irreducible cases can be understood in terms of a new algebraic criterion.
+Namely, unitarity is equivalent to a criterion on the real dimension of the algebra $A$ generated by a rescaled group $G'\subset\SL(2,\CC)$: that $\dim(A)=1$ if $G\subset S^1$ is trivial, $\dim(A)=2$ if $G$ is abelian, $\dim(A)=3$ if $G$ is non-abelian but its representation on $\CC^2$ is reducible, and $\dim(A)=4$ otherwise.

-In all cases, we are able to explicitly construct the Hermitian form $H$ preserved by $G'$ in terms of monodromy generators.
-We will see that a constructive proof is necessary to recover the second equivalent criterion (in terms of $\dim A$) above, and is instrumental in moving beyond the case of Heun operators.
-Connecting with another result of Beukers~\cite[Prop.~4]{beukers2007unitary}, quoted as Proposition~\ref{prop:prop3} below, this also allows explicit construction of real-analytic solutions to second-order ODEs that admit them.
+In all cases, we are able to explicitly construct the Hermitian form $H$ preserved by $G$.
+We will see that a constructive proof is necessary to recover our second criterion for unitarity, in terms of $\dim(A)$, and is instrumental in moving beyond the case of Heun operators.
+Connecting with another result of Beukers~\cite[Prop.~4]{beukers2007unitary}, quoted as Proposition~\ref{prop:prop3} below, this also allows explicit construction of real-analytic solutions to second-order differential equations that admit them.